 In fact, you can call this my A-B-Cs of good personal finance.

-After reading these little nuggets of financial wisdom you won’t be an expert on the subject but, if you take them to heart, you’ll definitely have enough background material to at least get a passing grade.
-So if you’re ready, here we go:
+Best of all, after reading these little nuggets of financial wisdom, you may not become an instant expert on the subject — but you should have enough knowledge to at least get a passing grade.

 Annual income, twenty pounds; annual expenditure, nineteen pounds; result, happiness.
 Annual income, twenty pounds; annual expenditure, twenty-one pounds; result, misery. — Charles Dickens in his book David Copperfield*